Hendrix-CS/csci151/labs/tic-tac-toe.md

 ## What to Hand In

-Submit your `HashTable.java` implementation on Moodle, along with your Evaluation Document.
+Submit your `HashTable.java` implementation via Teams, along with your Evaluation Document.

 ## Grading